-Tagsadvert APS article arXiv Bell's theorem blog admin blogs books Carlo Rovelli Caslav Brukner causality condensed matter error correction evolution experiment foundations FQXi funding hidden variables history humor interpretations jobs many worlds meetings my research nonlocality online open science papers personal philosophy physics probability publishing Q+ quantum quantum computing Quantum Times Scott Aaronson site admin students talks TGQI web
+Tagsadvert APS article arXiv Bell's theorem blog admin blogs books Carlo Rovelli Caslav Brukner causality condensed matter error correction evolution experiment foundations FQXi hidden variables history humor interpretations jobs many worlds meetings my research nonlocality online open science papers personal philosophy physics probability publishing Q+ quantum quantum computing Quantum Times relativity Scott Aaronson site admin students talks TGQI web

 My Amazon Store

 Terence Tao has an interesting post on why many-worlds quantum theory is like Tomb Raider.
 I think it’s de Broglie-Bohm theory that is more like Tomb Raider though, as you can see from the comments.